Western blot: Mitigations

-During the western blotting, there could be several problems related to the different steps of this procedure.
+During the Western blotting, there could be several problems related to the different steps of this procedure.
 Those problems could originate from a protein analysis step such as the detection of low- or post-translationally modified proteins.
 Additionally, they can be based on the selection of antibodies since the quality of the antibodies plays a significant role in the detection of proteins specifically.
 On account of the presence of these kinds of problems, a variety of improvements are being produced in the fields of preparation of cell lysate and blotting procedures to build up reliable results.
-Moreover, to achieve more sensitive analysis and overcome the problems associated with western blotting, several different techniques have been developed and utilized, such as far-western blotting, diffusion blotting, single-cell resolution western blotting, and automated microfluidic western blotting.
+Moreover, to achieve more sensitive analysis and overcome the problems associated with Western blotting, several different techniques have been developed and utilized, such as far-Western blotting, diffusion blotting, single-cell resolution Western blotting, and automated microfluidic Western blotting.

 Presentation

-Researchers use different software to process and align image-sections for elegant presentation of western blot results.
-Popular tools include Sciugo, Microsoft PowerPoint, Adobe Illustrator and GIMP.
+Researchers use different software to process and align image-sections for elegant presentation of Western blot results.
+Popular tools include Adobe Illustrator, GIMP, ImageJ, Microsoft PowerPoint, and Sciugo.